Q: Where is your accent from - are you British or Australian?

 Q: What is your ethnicity?

-A: I am part Dutch, part British, part French and part Irish.
+A: I am part Belgian, Danish, German, French, Dutch, British and Irish (Lol, my family traced my genealogy).
 But I was born in South Africa, and both my parents were also born in South Africa.

 Q: How long did it take you to lose 40 Lbs?